-The following table presents the aggregate fees for professional services and other services rendered by our independent auditors, Deloitte LLP in fiscal year 2015 and 2014 (in US dollars):
+The following presents the aggregate fees for professional services and other services rendered by our independent auditors, Deloitte LLP in fiscal year 2016 and 2015:

-Fiscal Year 2015 Fiscal Year 2014
+Fiscal Year 2016 Fiscal Year 2015

-Audit Fees (1) 92,035 88,953
+Audit Fees (1) 65,902 92,035

 Audit-Related Fees (2) - -

-Tax Fees (3) 4,845 8,570
+Tax Fees (3) 10,026 4,845

-All Other Fees (4) 8,104 -
+All Other Fees (4) 1,370 8,104

-Total \$ 104,984 \$ 97,523
+Total \$ 77,298 \$ 104,984

-(1) Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Company and to issue reports on the local statutory and regulatory financial statements.
-It also includes fees for services that can only be provided by the Company's auditor such as auditing of non-recurring transactions.

-- (2) Audit-Related Fees This category includes assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant.
-These services likely include but are not limited to: employee benefit plan audits, accounting consultations and audits in connection with proposed or consummated acquisitions, special assignments related to internal control reviews, and attest services related to financial reporting that are not required by statute or regulation. - (3) Tax Fees include fees for periodic tax consultations and compliance services in various local, regional and national tax jurisdictions. - (4) All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.
+- (1) Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Company.
+It also includes fees for services that can only be provided by the Company's auditor such as auditing of non-recurring transactions. - (2) Audit-Related Fees include fees assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant. - (3) Tax Fees include fees for periodic tax consultations and compliance services in various local, regional and national tax jurisdictions. - (4) All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.